robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 15. Filter based on **Event Name and **DeleteBucketEncryption**.
 16. Expand the latest event and click on **View Event** to see the details of the API call.

-    > Who was the user who disabled default encryption on the bucket?
+    > Which AWS IAM Role disabled default encryption on the S3 Bucket?

-    > Is this the same user seen in your GuardDuty findings?
+    > Is this the same AWS IAM Role seen in your GuardDuty findings?

 ## Stop and Evaluate